apache/libcloud/docs/compute/pricing.rst

 * https://libcloud-pricing-data.s3.amazonaws.com/pricing.json.sha256
 * https://libcloud-pricing-data.s3.amazonaws.com/pricing.json.sha512

-First file contains actual pricing JSON file and the second and third contain SHA 256 and SHA 512 sum of that file content.
+First file contains the actual pricing JSON file and the second and third contain SHA 256 and SHA 512 sum of that file content.

+We are providing this service free of charge so it's important that you don't abuse it.
+This means you should not download this file more than once per day (it makes no sense to do it more often, since it only gets updated once per day if there are any changes) and you should utilize one of the caching approaches described below and only download ``pricing.json`` file when there are any changes / updates.

 You can use the content of the sha sum files to implement efficient file downloads and only download pricing.json file if the content has changed.